hove-io/CDVNavitiaSDK/README.md

 ## Requirements

 This plugin uses native SDKs.
-Since those SDKs are private, you will need to get access credentials to our [artifactory] (https://kisiodigital.jfrog.io).
+Since those SDKs are private, you will need to get access credentials to our [artifactory](https://kisiodigital.jfrog.io).
 This plugin uses Cocoapods to manage dependencies for iOS, please install it first: https://cocoapods.org.

 ## Credentials configuration